smbl64/xml-parser/README.md

-A simple XML parser writte in Rust.
+A simple XML parser written in Rust.

 Based on [this tutorial][tutorial].